teamgantt/dumpa/README.md

-[Dumpr](https://github.com/sharetribe/dumpr) is a Clojure library for live replicating data from a MySQL database. *Dumpa* is a fork of dumpa that includes support for the latest version of Clojure and core.async.
+[Dumpr](https://github.com/sharetribe/dumpr) is a Clojure library for live replicating data from a MySQL database. *Dumpa* is a fork of Dumpr that includes support for the latest version of Clojure and core.async.

-It also aims to support some bugfixes.
+It also fixes the following:
+* Handle `utf8mb4` column encoding (previously threw error from java.nio)

 It allows you to programmatically tap into the MySQL binary log.
 This is the mechanism that MySQL uses to replicate data from